-6.1 The review of the AONB Management Plan has been successful and will ensure continuity in the continuing management of the Forest of Bowland in accordance with national guidelines.
+6.1 The review of the AONB Management Plan has been successful and will ensure continuity in the continuing management of the Arnside and Silverdale AONB in accordance with national guidelines.
+Adoption of the revised Management Plan by Cabinet is now urgent in order to meet the deadline for submission to the Secretary of State by 31 March 2009.